-I graduated in 1987 from UCLA with a B.A. in History.
-I then attended UC Hastings College of the Law in San Francisco from 1987 to 1990 and began practicing law in 1990.
-I have also been a licensed California real estate broker since 1996.
+I began practicing law in 1990.
+Prior to beginning my career, I attended UCLA from 1983-1987 with a B.A. in History.
+I then attended the University of California College of the Law San Francisco from 1987 to 1990.
+I have also been a licensed California Real Estate Broker since 1996.

 -